Geddes TLV Non-Determinant ‘Garden’ City.

-Geddes’ plan and Tel Aviv’s eventual building densities are derived from its individual lot system, based on narrow 25 meter plots, designed to house 4-5 story buildings, with 5 meters side setbacks and a front yard of 7-10 meters.
-In addition to designating front and side interstitial green spaces on each lot, several interior lots were to be kept open to form gardens a functioning as civic green spaces within the super-blocks.
-Individually each open space was meant to facilitate local communal activity, while together the pattern of internal voids aimed at reducing overall congestion in addition to sequencing neighbourhood activities across super-blocks.
+Geddes’ plan and Tel Aviv’s eventual building densities are derived from its individual lot system, based on narrow 25 meter plots, designed to house 4-6 story buildings, with 5 meters side setbacks and a front or back yards of 7-10 meters, leaving 30% of the lot for civic green.
+In addition to designating interstitial green spaces on each lot, several interior lots were to be kept open to form pocket gardens functioning as shared green spaces within the super-blocks.
+Individually, each open space was meant to facilitate local communal activity, while together the pattern of internal voids aimed at reducing overall congestion in addition to sequencing neighbourhood activities across super-blocks.
 De facto, only a third of the planned interior gardens were realised as a real-estate crash and the virtual bankruptcy of the municipality in 1926 prevented the public purchase of lots.
-The realized sequence of green gardens on the super-block interiors, function as fully accessible and intimately scaled spaces, for sporadic neighbourhood activity.
+The realised sequence of green gardens on the super-block interiors, function as fully accessible and intimately scaled spaces, for sporadic neighbourhood activity.

 Despite the subsequent dramatic increase in building densities, reaching up to 80 units per 100m2 Geddes’ subdivisions have exhibited a high degree of resilience.
 Most of the initial development within the Geddes plan was based on single lot development and did not typically scale beyond the super-blocks’ internal subdivisions, sustaining the legibility of the Geddes layout and the primacy of its voids over the specific architectural morphologies filling the plan.
 The Geddes plans’ lot system, interior block formations and super-blocks, constrain development through a shared green civic infrastructure.